 How are composite fillings placed?

 If the tooth is decayed, the tooth will need to be numbed in order to remove all decay as necessary in order to thoroughly clean the space around the tooth.
 Once the affected tooth has been carefully prepared, the new filling is placed.
 Should decay reach near the nerve of the tooth, a special medication will be applied for additional protection.
 Once the composite filling is properly placed, shaped, and polished.

 You will be given care instructions at the conclusion of your treatment.
 Good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new fillings.

 WHY CHOOSE US?

-At Beverly Hills Dentistry, we work with each individual patient to find an affordable, lasting solution for a healthier smile.
+At Beverly Hills Dentistry, we work with each individual patient to find a lasting solution for a healthy, beautiful smile.
 We stand behind our work.
-Our initial consultation is free so you know your options and pricing up front.
-At Beverly Hills Dentistry, our experienced dentists and staff will restore your smile at an affordable price.
+You can expect only the most cutting-edge, effective treatments at our office.
+Our experienced dentists and staff will give you the smile of your dreams.
 We welcome patients from all over the Los Angeles metro area, including Santa Monica, Thousand Oaks, and other cities.
 If you are looking to renew your smile, call Beverly Hills Dentistry to receive an expert consultation!

 When do I need a dental filling?

 A dental filling becomes necessary when you have a cavity, tooth decay, or other structural deformity on your teeth.
 Fillings are also a way to fix chips and cracks caused by blunt trauma, like if your teeth are hit while playing sports.
 Your dentist will determine when a filling is appropriate.